 Water Snake Removal and Control

-When you talk about water snake removal and control in general, the term is very broad, There are over 10 different kinds of water snakes in the united states that can be listed a s a nusiance pest animal or snakes that can possibly become of problem to home owners in Many parts of the United States.
+Water Snake control is a very common call that most Wildlife Control companies get in, most of these calls are near a waterway, When you talk about water snake removal and control in general, the term is very broad, There are over 10 different kinds of water snakes in the united states that can be listed a s a nusiance pest animal or snakes that can possibly become of problem to home owners in Many parts of the United States.
 I will give you a list and also provide you a brief discription of the snake along with a link to the snakes general page from this page.
 To have a professional animal removal company assist you with you snake problem, to find a professional snake control expert and removal professional Please select from the state that best represents your location then click the area that is closest to you and call the number listed for that company. we have listed only the best and most established companys listed on our site.
 Go to the locate a pro section of our site, you can get there by clicking the "Locate a Pro" button at the top of this page.

 Brown Water Snake

 The brown water snake is a thick-bodied snake, and its neck is distinctly narrower than its head.
 It is brown or rusty brown, with a row of about 25 black or dark brown square blotches down its back.
 Smaller similar blotches alternate on the sides.
 Its belly is yellow, heavily marked with black or dark brown.
 This is snake is Non Venoums however it can and will bite.

 For more information on the Brown Water snake removal and control click here